fahim44/FahimSalamChowdhury/content/posts/program.md

 ```

 This instruction is loaded on the memory & process triggered, so that cpu can look at it.
-CPU will read the instruction & understand what we want to do, add `a` & `b`'s value & save the result in `c` address.
+CPU will read the instruction & understand what we want to do, add `a` & `b`s' values & save the result in `c` address.

 There are various types of ISA.
 A cpu can implement an ISA for its operations.
 A common classification of ISA is by architectural complexity.
 Some well known ISA are, complex instruction set computer AKA ***CISC***, reduced instruction set computer AKA ***RISC***, minimal instruction set computer AKA ***MISC***.

-Although machine instructions are only way to execute the computer program, it is near impossible for us humen to always write the program in all binary intructions.
+Although machine instructions are only way to execute the computer program, it is near to impossible for us humen to write complex programs in all binary intructions.
 To make it more convenient for us, the progamming language comes in.
 Programming languages add more abstraction layers over the ISA to make the process more easier.
 There are mainly two types of programming languages, low-level, high-level programming languages.